lkodinsson/MARS/Basic/PHB.md

 **Action Speed:** Free

-You become prone, providingan advantage to deflection and evasion against ranged attacks, but a disadvantage to deflection against melee attacks.
+You become prone.
+Ranged attacks against prone characters are made with disadvantage, but melee attacks are made with advantage.

 #### Evade